TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

-The game proceeds in steps where the abstract planner performs a (random) query and receives a corresponding (random) response.
+The game is sequential.
+It proceeds in steps where the abstract planner performs a query and receives a corresponding response (both the query and the response may be randomized).
 At each step $t\in\N_+$, the abstract planner randomly chooses whether to continue or not, and what its output or next query (correspondingly) is.
 If it continues, it chooses a sequence length $L_t\in[K]$, and a sequence $S_t=(\stheta^t_i)_{i\in[L_t]}\in W^{\circ L_t}$.
 Otherwise, if it returns, it chooses its output $S_t=(\stheta^t_i)_{i\in[8]}\in W^{\circ 8}$.
 Note that the output is confined to have the fixed length of $8$. \footnote{The constant $8$ here is sufficiently small to prove that planners cannot guess close enough to $\stheta^\star$ with any of these $8$ attempts, yet large enough so that to achieve a small suboptimality in the MDP problem (that will be derived later), it will be crucial to guess a vector among these $8$ vectors that is close to $\stheta^\star$.} To distinguish this from the case when the planner continues, we let $L_t=0$ denote that the planner wants to return an output.
 Let $N=\min \left\{t\in{\N_+} \,:\, L_t = 0 \right\}$ indicate the step at which the planner returns.
 Thus, the planner's output is $S_{N}$.